ShirazEXE/Crypto_Microstructure_JEPA/README.md

 # 🪙 Crypto Trading Pipeline

-A high-frequency cryptocurrency trading pipeline that collects real-time market data using WebSockets, performs feature engineering, and predicts price movements using an LSTM-based machine learning model.
+A high-frequency cryptocurrency trading pipeline that collects real-time market data using WebSockets, performs feature engineering, and predicts price movements using an Self-Supervised, Energy-Based(EBM) machine learning model with Joint Embedding Predictive Architecture(JEPA) and Model Predictive Control (MPC).
 This project includes a web interface and a FastAPI backend for serving predictions and interacting with the system.

 ---